martinm27/TestSurvey/README.md

 ### UI layer
 UI part is implemented using **Single Activity approach** with underlying **Jetpack Compose** screens.

+There are two screens:
+* Landing screen
+* Survey Screen

 ### Data model
 There are two layers of data models: API model and domain model.